Last updated November 17, 2025

 The water activation process is critical when working with polymeric sand.
 If G2 Gator Maxx or G2 Supersand was used, the rule of thumb for watering is to work in 30 square foot sections, watering for 30 seconds at a time.
 While this may feel like too much water, it’s not.
 In fact, even more water may be required depending on the joint size.
 The idea is to keep going until the joints repel water.

 With Alliance’s G2 polymeric sands, you have one shot to get the watering right.
 So what happens if not enough water is applied?
 Typically a thin crust will form on the top of the joint, concealing loose, dry sand below.
-When this happens, the sand cannot set up properly and product can easily begin to wash out of the joints over time.
+When this happens, the product cannot set up properly and sand can easily begin to wash out of the joints over time.

 OVERFILLED JOINTS